Daily life in the Ancient Rome – Baths and Houses

 Private Tour of the Baths of Caracalla and Houses of the Caelian Hill

-A special tour to understand how was the daily life of a man in the Ancient Rome, when the Emperors ruled the world.
+A special tour to understand how was the daily life in the Ancient Rome, when the Emperors ruled the world.

-I’ve chosen my two favourite archaeological sites of Rome, the Baths of Caracalla and the Roman Houses at the Caelian Hill.
+I’ve chosen my two favourite archaeological sites of Rome, the Baths of Caracalla and the Roman Houses, very interesting but never crowded.

 The first site is an amazing example of the talent of the Ancient Romans for engineering and architecture, but even a charming park with stone pines and benches.